CIRS-Girona/mesh-to-depth/README.md

 * **Depth Map Generation:** Creates 16-bit depth maps (in millimeters) from specified camera viewpoints by ray tracing against a 3D mesh.
 A value of zero is used to indicate an invalid value in the depth map.
 * **Multiple Camera Formats:** Currently supports camera calibration and pose files from Agisoft Metashape (`.xml`).
 Support to Meshroom (`.sfm`) and Alembic (`.abc`) file formats will be added in the future.
 * **Flexible Mesh Input:** Accepts common mesh formats (`.obj`, `.ply`, `.stl`) via the `trimesh` library.
-* **Camera Distortion  Model Support:** Supports distorting the depth maps and scene images generated using the distortion parameters of the given camera.
+* **Camera Distortion  Model Support:** The depth maps and scene images generated are distorted using the distortion parameters of the given camera.
 * **Perspective Correction:** Optionally aligns the output depth maps and rendered views to match the perspective of a real-world reference photograph using feature matching (SIFT) and image homography.
+Can be used to generate full-views with no null regions by increasing the field of view and then cropping the scene.
 * **Optional Scene Rendering:** Can save rendered RGB images of the mesh from each camera view for visualization or debugging.

 **Note**: It is important to note that the quality of the scene captured and depth maps generated depends on the mesh quality used.
 If scene